RotherOSS/doc-otobo-installation/content/updating-docker.rst

     # Change to the otobo docker directory
     docker_admin> cd /opt/otobo-docker

-    # fetch the new images, either 'latest' or the specific version declared in .env
+    # fetch the new images, either 'latest-10_0' or 'latest-10_1' or the specific version declared in .env
     docker_admin> docker-compose pull

 Update OTOBO